Translating Your App Content

 Mendix offers you a way to add a translation for all occurrences of a text at once.

-To translate multiple occurrences and multiple texts from the default language, English, to Russian in a single operation, do the following:
+To translate multiple occurrences and multiple texts from the default language, English, to Chinese in a single operation, do the following:

-2. Select English, United States (default) as the Source language and Russian, Russia as the Destination language.
+2. Select English, United States (default) as the Source language and Chinese (Simplified), China as the Destination language.

 3. Click OK.

 5. Make sure only the module MyFirstModule is selected.
-This can restrict batch translation to this module.
+This restricts batch translation to this module.

 Select only MyFirstModule

 6. Click OK.
 You can now see all the translatable texts in your module.
-The Translation (Russian, Russia) column shows the individual translations you made in the previous section.
+The Translation (Chinese (Simplified), China) column shows the individual translations you made in the previous section.
 The # column shows the number of times each text appears in the selected module (or modules).

 Translatable texts in MyFirstModule

-7. Enter translations in the Translation (Russian, Russia) column for a few terms: Cancel, Delete, and Edit, for example.
+7. Enter translations in the Translation (Chinese (Simplified), China) column for the terms Cancel and Edit Order.

 8. Click Translate to save the current translations.

 10. Open the Product_NewEdit page.
-The related terms now have Russian translations.
+The related terms now have Chinese translations.

-Product New Edit page showing the cancel button translated into Russian
+Product New Edit page showing the cancel button translated into Chinese

 Sometimes a single word in the source language does not have a single translation in the destination language.

-1. Follow steps 1 through 6 in the previous section again to see the list of texts in your module which can be translated from English, United States to Russian, Russia.
+1. Follow steps 1 through 6 in the previous section to see the list of texts in your module which can be translated from English, United States to (Chinese (Simplified), China.

-3. In the grid, click the translatable text Order.
-The # column shows that there are three places where this text is used.
-The locations are listed in the Show occurrence section.
+3. In the grid, there are two lines for the text Order.
+The # column shows that there are three places where this text is used (one instance in the first line, and two in the second).
+The locations are listed in the Show occurrence field.

 All source texts containing the word 'order' with the locations of the text 'order' shown